martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

 ### Adding custom rules in the portal

 In the Azure portal, you can add custom rules to your WAF-policy.
 This can be done by navigating to the WAF-policy and selecting the `Custom rules` blade.
 Here you can add a new rule and select the action you want to take when the rule is matched.
-This gave insights into the capabilities of the WAF-policy custom rules.
+The portal was easy to uncover all possibilities, every field is a dropdown.
+This gave me insights into the capabilities of the WAF-policy custom rules.
+In the portal is visible that multiple conditions in a custom rule are logically using the `AND` condition.
+Let's put these insights into repeatable and releasable code!

 ![Showing custom policies of a WAF policy in the Azure Portal](application-gateway-portal.png#center "Custom policies of a WAF policy in the Azure Portal")